FirstSun Capital Bancorp (FSUN)

 5. Sales Growth

 In general, banks make money from two primary sources.
 The first is net interest income, which is interest earned on loans, mortgages, and investments in securities minus interest paid out on deposits.
 The second source is non-interest income, which can come from bank account, credit card, wealth management, investing banking, and trading fees.
-Over the last five years, FirstSun Capital Bancorp grew its revenue at a mediocre 8.5% compounded annual growth rate.
-This fell short of our benchmark for the banking sector and is a rough starting point for our analysis.
+Over the last five years, FirstSun Capital Bancorp grew its revenue at a mediocre 8.9% compounded annual growth rate.
+This was below our standard for the banking sector and is a tough starting point for our analysis.

 6. Efficiency Ratio